-You can drive when taking Carbimazole but do not drive until you know how it affects you.
+You can drive when taking Carbimazole, but do not drive until you know how it affects you.

-Carbimazole contains lactose
+Carbimazole contains lactose monohydrate Carbimazole tablets contain lactose monohydrate.

-Carbimazole tablets contains a sugar called lactose.
 If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicinal product.

-Carbimazole contains sodium

-This medicine contains less than 1 mmol sodium (23 mg) per dose, that is to say essentially 'sodium-free'.
+Carbimazole tablet contains mmol sodium (23 mg) per tablet, that is to say essentially 'sodium-free'.